The government has made further funding available for those businesses whose trading ability has been severely affected by COVID Restrictions.

 I’ve registered now what?

 After registering you will receive an email with a web link which you should click and follow this will take you to the Covid Grant Registration Form.
-After completing that you will receive another email with the second link to the LRSG or ARG application if your answers indicate that you may be eligible for a grant.
+After completing that you will receive another email with the second link to the ARG application if your answers indicate that you may be eligible for a grant.

 I am unable to locate my address